rehierl/node-tree-outliner/3-5-0-design-6.md

 more presequent sections.

 Note that this, by itself, does not allow to conclude that the structure of sections is a single tree of sections.
-That structure can technically still be a list of one or more sections.
+The overall structure can technically still be a list of one or more root sections.
 That is, if the universal section is ignored.

 What exactly the structure of sections is, still needs to be determined.